jimratliff/GenoMac-user/resources/docs_to_display_to_user/1Password_how_to_add_nonstandard_browsers.md

 ## Return to the terminal
 Now return to the terminal and acknowledge you have completed the basic configuration of 1Password.

+## Be tidy: Close this document
+- ❑ Close this document